- Explore the history and culture of San José

 Afterward, soothe your muscles with a dip in the mineral-rich waters of Tabacón's hot springs, which have been used as therapeutic baths for more than 200 years.
 Tabacón Thermal Resort also offers day passes and includes a spa where treatments are given in outdoor bungalows (not included).
 End the day with a nice dinner at the resort's pretty Ave Del Paraíso Restaurant, serving Costa Rican dishes as well as international fare.

 Day 3: Waterfall Hike & Cooking Class

-After breakfast in La Fortuna, you'll begin today's adventure with a visit to La Fortuna Waterfall Reserve, where a heavy annual precipitation gives you the chance to enjoy a stunning 210-foot waterfall.
-As you descend downhill on the trail, you'll get a chance to see the falls from the very bottom where a natural pool awaits if you want to swim in the fresh water of La Fortuna River.
+After breakfast in La Fortuna, you'll begin today's adventure with a visit to La Fortuna Waterfall Reserve, where heavy annual precipitation lets you enjoy a stunning 210-foot (64 m) waterfall.
+As you descend downhill on the trail, you'll get a chance to see the falls from the very bottom, where a natural pool awaits if you want to swim in the freshwater of La Fortuna River.

 Today you'll head to a local farm for a tour centered around one of Costa Rica's most famous exports: coffee.
 You'll participate in the entire farm-to-cup process, from picking the beans to roasting.

 The rest of the day is yours to spend as you like.
 For a fun after-dark activity, discover the wildlife of Arenal during a night walk hosted by Danaus Eco-Center.
 The trail, which is easy enough for beginners, takes hikers through the biodiverse rainforest where you'll spot nocturnal animals like sloths, bats, and frogs as an experienced naturalist provides insight into all you'll see (and hear) in the dark.